numbas/editor/docs/authoring/how-do-i.rst

 Delay showing students scores until a certain date
 --------------------------------------------------

-    This is only possible when delivering the exam through the `Numbas LTI provider <https://numbas-lti-provider.readthedocs.io/>`_.
+    This is only possible when delivering the exam through the `Numbas LTI provider <https://numbas-lti-provider.readthedocs.io/>`__.

     First, turn off the feedback options :term:`Show current score?` and :term:`Show answer state?`, so students don't get any feedback while completing the exam.

-    Then, set :term:`Show results page` to :guilabel:`When entering in review mode`.
+    Then, set :term:`Reveal answers to all questions` to :guilabel:`When entering in review mode`.

     Finally, after uploading the exam to the Numbas LTI provider, set the :guilabel:`Allow students to review attempt from` setting to the date and time after which you'd like to allow students to see their scores and feedback.